Fist of Fury: Production

+Writing and casting

+Though director Lo Wei is credited with writing the film, the screenplay was actually the work of prolific wuxia author Ni Kuang.

+In the original script, Chen survived the end of the film, but Bruce Lee insisted that the character die at the conclusion, believing it was necessary to show the consequences of his vengeance.

-Jackie Chan appeared in Fist of Fury, both as an extra and as a stunt double for the Japanese villain Hiroshi Suzuki (portrayed by Riki Hashimoto), particularly during the final fight scene where Lee kicks him and he flies through the air.
+Jackie Chan appeared in Fist of Fury, both as an extra and as a stunt double for the Japanese villain Hiroshi Suzuki (portrayed by Chikara "Riki" Hashimoto), particularly during the final fight scene where Lee kicks him and he flies through the air.

+Robert Baker was a student of Lee's Jeet Kune Do school in California, whom Lee invited to appear in the film.
+Fist of Fury was his acting debut and his most significant film role, he appeared only in two films thereafter in minor parts.

+The sequence where Chen is refused entry to a park by a sign reading "No dogs or Chinese allowed" is based on the real-life Huangpu Park in Shanghai.
+Known as the "Public Garden" during the period of the film's setting, it was catered specifically to the non-Chinese population of Shanghai's International Settlement, and was seen to typify the Chinese "century of humiliation".

+Filming

+The film was shot mostly at the Golden Harvest studios in Kowloon, with some limited exterior filming in Macau.
+The park gate sequence was shot at Luís de Camões Garden.

 Lee was not a fan of the director or his direction.
-According to Jackie Chan, he saw Lo Wei and Bruce Lee get into a verbal altercation that nearly escalated to a physical altercation.
-Lo Wei then hid behind his wife who was then able to calm Lee down.
+According to Jackie Chan, he saw Lo and Lee get into a verbal altercation that nearly went physical.
+Lo then hid behind his wife who was then able to calm Lee down.
+The experience led Lee to direct his follow up film, The Way of the Dragon, himself.

-Title
+As was the norm in Hong Kong films for the time, the film was shot MOS (without live sync sound) and all dialogue and sound effects were dubbed in later.

+Titles

+The original Chinese title of Fist of Fury, translated literally, means 'Jingwu Tradition'.
+Jingwu or Chin Woo (精武), translated literally, means 'mastering martial art'.

 Fist of Fury was accidentally released in the U.S. under the title The Chinese Connection.
 That title was a means of tapping the popularity of another film, The French Connection (starring Gene Hackman), released in the U.S. in 1971.
 That title was intended to be used for the U.S. release of another Bruce Lee film, The Big Boss, which also involved drug smuggling.
 However, the U.S. titles for Fist of Fury and The Big Boss were accidentally switched, resulting in Fist of Fury being released in the U.S. under the title The Chinese Connection until 2005, while The Big Boss was released as Fists of Fury.

-Recent television screenings and the current official DVD release (by 20th Century Fox, originally available in The Bruce Lee Ultimate Collection box set) in the U.S. have restored the original titles of all the films starring Bruce Lee.
-Fist of Fury is now officially known as Fist of Fury in the U.S..
-The current DVD version also has a subtitle that reads "A.K.A.
-The Chinese Connection" when the Fist of Fury title appears on screen, as the source material is the Fortune Star digital remasters.

-Dubbing

-Sync sound was not widely used in Hong Kong cinema for a long time so the voices (even on the original Cantonese track) for the film were dubbed.
-The voice of the Russian fighter Petrov on the original Mandarin track was dubbed by Bruce Lee, with added reverb.